Virginia Location

 Try these troubleshooting tips to stop a light bulb from buzzing:

-Call an Electrician for Help with Buzzing Light Bulbs in MD and DC
+Call a Local Electrician for Help with Buzzing Light Bulbs in MD and DC

 When simple troubleshooting doesn’t solve your buzzing light bulb problem, you need help from a qualified electrician to set things right.
 You may need help upgrading your dimmer or ballast, or it could turn out that you have an electrical short in your wiring.
 Whatever the problem, our knowledgeable electricians are here to help.